-The American Dental Association (ADA) defines evidencebased practice as an approach to oral health care that requires the judicious integration of systematic assessments of clinically relevant scientific evidence, relating to the patient's oral and medical condition and history, with the dentist's clinical expertise and the patient's treatment needs and preferences.
-As described in [11], three-dimensional imaging provides the true anatomical data necessary to expand clinical practices and researchers into evidencebased practice along with the necessary clinical experience of the practitioner.
-The need to tack patient dimensional changes in orthodontic procedures is critical to understand the evolution of the patient over time in order to plan procedures, or to determine whether or not corrective measures are necessary during the treatments.
-In orthodontic treatment many geometric parameters need to be tracked.
-Those range from surface changes like swelling and skin discoloration to teeth displacement or mandible distortions.
-One of the problem with orthodontic dimensional shape tracking is that some of the treatment are very long and require to be able to compare dimensional changes without reference targets.
-One can see at Figure 2 a patient changes after a one year treatments.
+As described in [11], three-dimensional imaging provides the true anatomical data necessary to expand clinical practices and researches into evidence-based practices along with the necessary clinical experience of the practitioner.
+The need to track patient dimensional changes in orthodontic procedures is critical to understand the evolution of the patient over time in order to plan procedures, or to determine whether or not corrective measures are necessary during the treatments.
+In orthodontic treatments many geometric parameters need to be tracked.
+Those range from surface changes like profile improvements to teeth displacements or skeletal modifications.
+One of the problems with orthodontic dimensional shape tracking is that some of the treatments are very long and require being able to compare dimensional changes without reference targets.
+One can see at Figure 2 a patient changes after a one-year treatment.